bigrain1993/m4800-hackintosh/README.md

 A small bump will appear on the bottom when you've put the back cover on, but that shouldn't be a big deal.
 Make sure you disable the Hackintosh card in Windows to avoid network conflicts.

+##Warning
-Warning: Users with the AMD FirePro M1500 such as myself, will have a bit of trouble getting everything going Lucky for the NVIDIA Users, they have it the easy way since they only need the web drivers.
+Users with the AMD FirePro M1500 such as myself, will have a bit of trouble getting everything going Lucky for the NVIDIA Users, they have it the easy way since they only need the web drivers.